rohan22shah/se-phase-2/README.md

 3. Fetching descirption of the user's current tab for amazon.
 4. Fetching descirption of the user's current tab for Bjs.
 5. Fetching descirption of the user's current tab for Costco.
-6. Web Scrapping various product details from amazon.
+6. Web Scrapping various product details from Amazon.
 7. Web Scrapping various product details from Ebay.
 8. Exception handling of web scrapping.
 9. Server API for web scrapping.